 Create and manage templates in InDesign using the Templates InDesign extension then upload them to the Collective.
 You don’t need access to the Collective to upload templates.
-When the Templates app is enabled on your site, your customer experience manager will provide the Templates InDesign extension and login credentials for you.
+When the Templates app is enabled on your site, your customer success manager will provide the Templates InDesign extension and login credentials for you.
 Each designer will have different login credentials.
 When you use those credentials, a connection will be made between InDesign and your Collective site.

 In InDesign, click Initialize Template to convert an InDesign document for use in Templates.
 After it’s converted, an empty background layer is created.
 The background layer helps you determine which elements should be customizable by users and which elements shouldn’t be.
 Elements that aren’t customizable are fixed into place and cannot be changed.

 To indicate that an element is fixed, drag it into the background layer.
 Elements in any other layers will be customizable.
 In this example, the main image can be customized by users, but the Widen logo at the top cannot be changed.

 You can also configure templates so users can upload images from their computers into customizable image areas.
 Allowing users to add their own logo to a document even if it’s not stored in the Collective, for example, is useful for co-branding.